oroinc/platform/src/Oro/Bundle/FormBundle/Resources/doc/reference/create_or_select_form_type.md

 receives value when user clicks on row in existing entity grid, returns instance of existing entity;
 * **mode** - hidden field that contains current mode.

-To convert data from complex three field representation to one entity on null value used custom data transformer EntityCreateOrSelectTransformer.
+To convert data from complex three field representation to one entity or null value form type uses custom data transformer EntityCreateOrSelectTransformer.
 It defines current mode based in input value (create for not existing entity, view for existing entity, default mode from "mode" option for null value) and returns appropriate entity based on specified mode (new_entity for create, existing_entity for view, null for grid).

 Also form type has preSubmit listener that disable validation of create new entity field for grid and view modes.